martin-ger/ESP_E58-Drone/README.md

     40 – Unlock Motor
     80 – Calibrate Gyro
  ```
+- There is a one-way serial connection from the camera/WiFi controller to the flight controller (1 wire, see https://www.youtube.com/watch?v=HoZUKzStchg 9:55).
+This is a UART protocol at 19200 bps using the same protocol as above.

 - Indedendent of the WiFi IP address of smartphone, the JYUfo App always wants to connect to IP 192.168.0.1
 - As soon as the drone gets no more messages on UDP port 50000, the drone stops its motors immediately
 - The control messages to UDP port 50000 are send about every 50ms